Case Study

 • Tensioning of arch for lifting process

-Top architectural and engineering consultants Atelier One used LUSAS Civil & Structural analysis from FEA Ltd to help in the design of a self supporting GRP arch - part of a 30m high structure forming part of the stage set for the rock band U2's current world tour.
+Top architectural and engineering consultants Atelier One used LUSAS Civil & Structural analysis from FEA Ltd to help in the design of a self supporting glass reinforced plastic (GRP) arch - part of a 30m high structure forming part of the stage set for one of the rock band U2's world tours.

 For ease of transportation between concerts the 7.8m high by 12m wide upper arch has to be constructed from 40 separate GRP panels.
 Each 25mm thick panel is connected vertically to its neighbour by 8 coffin latches for ease of assembly.
 Steel base frames fit inside the lower 4 panels and a central steel lifting frame fits into the top of the arch.
 Four tensioned cables connect the top of the lifting frame to the base frames and help to strengthen the arch during the lifting process.
 After assembly horizontally on the ground, the arch is lifted into position and fixed to the GRP-clad steel arch portal legs via the base frames.